 Use Designated Charging Stations

-Pro Tip: Lithium-ion batteries allow for opportunity charging, meaning you can recharge them during short breaks without affecting battery life.
+Pro Tip: Lithium-ion batteries let you recharge them during little breaks without compromising battery life by means of opportunity charging.

 Prolonging Pallet Truck Battery Lifespan